 The park itself is right down the street from here and offers none of that.

-In fact, the sign that greets you when you enter seemingly smirks in regard to that fact by stating the ‘history here is nature’.
+In fact, the sign that greets you when you enter seemingly smirks regarding that fact by stating the ‘history here is nature’.

-There is a golf course right next door to admire, but alas, it’s off limits.
-The only golf course currently maintain by the Texas Parks & Wildlife is down in Lockhart.
+There is a golf course right next door to admire, but alas, it’s off-limits.
+The only golf course currently maintained by the Texas Parks & Wildlife is down in Lockhart.
 You can read about that park HERE.

 Stephen F Austin state park is charming in its size, and it almost feels like a community park.
-It seemed there were more people riding their bikes than were actually staying in the park, and that’s actually pretty cool.
+It seemed more people were riding their bikes than were staying in the park, and that’s pretty cool.

 There are a variety of camping options.
 You can bring your RV, or stay in a sizable shelter area.
 You can do a regular tent, or if there are a few of you- the group camping area has plenty of spaces and plenty of room in between.
 You can learn more about reserving a site here.